Home

 Best time: early May–late November

-Sydney residents and guests have the advantage of observing an annual phenomenon: a massive migration of about 30,000 whales passing the Humpback Highway from Antarctica to the Pacific Ocean.
-One of the world's longest whale migrations lasts along the coast of New South Whales from early May to late November.
+Sydney residents and guests have the advantage of observing an annual phenomenon: a massive migration of about 30,000 whales passing the city on the Humpback Highway from Antarctica to the Pacific Ocean.
+One of the world's longest whale migrations takes place off the coast of New South Whales from early May to late November.
 The peak time for whale watching is late June and early July.

 Dolphin sightings are common during whale-watching cruises.
 Tourists can observe pods of bottlenose and common dolphins.
 There are also dolphin watching tours leaving from Sydney three times per week, heading to Nelson Bay and Port Stephens.
 Swimming with dolphins in the wild is possible at the Port Stephens-Great Lakes Marine Park, a 2.5-hour drive from Sydney.